Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • They also assist in preventing the formation of varnish and other harmful deposits on engine surfaces.

-In conclusion, additives such as detergents and dispersants are essential components of synthetic oil that work together to keep your engine clean, lubricated, and running smoothly.
+In conclusion, additives such as detergents and dispersants are essential of synthetic oil that work together to keep your engine clean, lubricated, and running smoothly.
 By understanding the role of these additives, you can make informed decisions about the type of oil to use in your vehicle and ensure optimal performance and longevity for your engine.